sger/flux/docs/proposals/0114_aether_perceus_completion_plan.md

 - reintroduce AST fallback into JIT or backend paths
 - add a second semantic IR beside `core`
 - require actor transfer semantics; that remains future work
+- add atomic/thread-shared reference counting or shared-memory concurrency support; that remains outside 0114 and should be handled by a future actor/concurrency proposal
 - require every possible Perceus optimization before progress can ship

 ## Design principles